LispCookbook/cl-cookbook/packages.md

   (:use :cl :ppcre))
 ~~~

-Now you can access all variables, functions and macros of `cl-ppcre` from your `my-package` package.
+Now you can access all variables, functions and macros that were exported by `cl-ppcre` from your `my-package` package.

 You can also use the `use-package` function:

 ~~~lisp
 CL-USER> (use-package 'cl-ppcre)
 ~~~

+Its counterpart, to undo the imports of `use-package`, is… `unuse-package`.

 ### About "use"-ing packages being a bad practice